kubeedge/ianvs/docs/distributed-synergy-ai-benchmarking.md

         - System constraints or budgets
             - End-to-end cross-node
             - Per node
-1. Test-case Controller, which includes but is not limited to the following components
+2. Test-case Controller includes but is not limited to the following components
     - Templates of common distributed-synergy-AI paradigms, which can help the developer to prepare their test case without too much effort.
 Such paradigms include edge-cloud synergy joint inference, incremental learning, federated learning, and lifelong learning.
     - Simulation tools.
 Develop simulated test environments for test cases
+      - Note that simulation tools are not yet available in early versions until v0.5
+      - It is NOT in scope of this open-sourced Ianvs to simulate different hardware devices, e.g., simulating NPU with GPU and even CPU
     - Other tools to assist test-case generation.
 For instance, prepare test cases based on a given range of hyper-parameters.
-1. Story Manager, which includes but is not limited to the following components
+3. Story Manager includes but is not limited to the following components
     - Leaderboard generation
     - Test report generation